ehbaker/Ice2ODocs/index.md

 3. easy_install package
 ```

+Details on installation of specific packages is [here](https://docs.google.com/a/doi.gov/document/d/12Y2SeO2jWcnpX3a8UlA82wHAYDtfq6yG6VnUgOzblfo/edit?usp=sharing) (please add to it if you have success with a tricky one)!

 ## Package Installation on Windows
 As most users of Python are on linux/unix platforms, using windows can add a few wrinkles.
 At times, a python module you want will not be available for a windows machine on normal channels (conda, pip).
 Packages compiled for windows are available here: many thanks to the maintainers at UC Irvine!
 [Wheel (.whl) package installation files for Python](http://www.lfd.uci.edu/~gohlke/pythonlibs/)